-This Contract is by and between the COUNTY OF ORANGE, hereinafter referred to as "COUNTY," and All For Kids Organization, a California private non-profit corporation, and Olive Crest, a California private non-profit corporation, and Human Options, Inc., a California private non-profit corporation, hereinafter referred to as "Oak View Family Resource Center" or "CONTRACTOR."
+This Contract is by and between the COUNTY OF ORANGE, hereinafter referred to as "COUNTY," and The Raise Foundation, a California non-profit corporation, hereinafter referred to as "CONTRACTOR."
 This Contract shall be administered by the County of Orange Social Services Agency Director or designee, hereinafter referred to as "ADMINISTRATOR."